tradecloud/tradecloud-docs-api-v2/buyer/update.md

 * `ReadyToShip`: full quantity ready to be shipped by the supplier

-These logistics status are under development and API and documentation may change:
+These logistics statuses are under development and API and documentation may change:

 * `Shipped`: full quantity shipped by the supplier
 * `Delivered`: full quantity delivered at the buyer